CONDITIONS OF SALE

 Unless alternative arrangements have been made in advance, purchases must be collected at the time of the sale.
-The purchaser may request delivery, which will be charged to the purchaser.
+The purchaser may request delivery, which they will be financially responsible for.

 Some of the lots are offered subject to a reserve or Opening Bid.
 The auctioneer may open the bidding on any lot by placing consecutive bids on behalf of the Charity but only up to the reserve.

 Potential purchasers who cannot be present at the sale can submit commissioned bids.
-Commissioned bids can be received by email at firstname.lastname@example.org, by mail, or by fax to Music and Beyond no later than the day before the auction at 2:00 pm.
+Commissioned bids can be received by email at firstname.lastname@example.org no later than the day before the auction at 2:00 p.m.
 Live telephone bidding can be arranged for absentee bidders by prior arrangement only with the Charity.
-Commissioned bids can be for a maximum amount or for the best price plus the next increment.
+Commissioned bids can be for a maximum amount or the best price plus the next increment.
 If the last bid is less than the commissioned bid, the commissioned bid will take the lot at the next increment above the last bid.
 Successful bidders will be notified by email and/or telephone, and arrangements for payment and delivery will be made at that time.

 Wine lots and opening bid prices are subject to change prior to the Live Auction event.